Our top pick for

 Cleveland-Cliffs's shares were split on a 2:1 basis on 15 May 2008.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Cleveland-Cliffs shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Cleveland-Cliffs shares which in turn could have impacted Cleveland-Cliffs's share price.

-Over the last 12 months, Cleveland-Cliffs's shares have ranged in value from as little as $5.0922 up to $25.83.
+Over the last 12 months, Cleveland-Cliffs's shares have ranged in value from as little as $5.4196 up to $26.51.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Cleveland-Cliffs's is 2.3014.
+The market (NYSE average) beta is 1, while Cleveland-Cliffs's is 2.1905.
 This would suggest that Cleveland-Cliffs's shares are significantly more volatile than the average for this exchange and represent a higher risk.